Jewish Resources for Coping with Acts of Terror

 In the wake of senseless and devastating gun violence, we mourn, we come together, we offer words of condolence – and we ask how we can prevent these tragedies from happening again.

 As Reform Jews, our task remains: to challenge America's conscience and to heed the biblical injunction that we must not stand idly by the blood of our neighbor.
 Here, we offer words, prayers, and concrete ways to take action to prevent gun violence.
+Of course, not all of these resources will be applicable in every situation, but we've gathered them all here to make them readily available following all manner of violent tragedies.

 Resources for Parents and Educators